avajs/ava/docs/recipes/watch-mode.md

 AVA tracks which source files your test files depend on.
 If you change such a dependency only the test file that depends on it will be rerun.
 AVA will rerun all tests if it cannot determine which test file depends on the changed source file.

 Dependency tracking works for required modules.
-Custom extensions and transpilers are supported, provided you [added them in your `package.json`], and not from inside your test file.
+Custom extensions and transpilers are supported, provided you [added them in your `package.json` or `ava.config.js` file][config], and not from inside your test file.
 Files accessed using the `fs` module are not tracked.

 ## Watch mode and the `.only` modifier